What if my GPA is slightly below the minimum required?

 Do I need a bachelor’s degree to apply to the program?

 Yes.
-We will not consider applicants who do not have a bachelor’s degree from a regionally accredited U.S. college or university.
+We will not consider applicants who do not have a bachelor’s degree.
 We are unable to make any exceptions to this requirement.

 Can I audit or enroll in a PA course at the University if I am thinking about becoming a PA?